 The current NSW trapping program (operating since 2003) is extremely costly, inhumane (most horses are trucked long distances to slaughterhouses) and ineffective.
 It has been unable to even stabilise the population, let alone reduce it.

-An aerial culling program is now the only humane solution for the large numbers of horses in the Australian Alps in NSW and Victoria, provided there is rigorous welfare supervision, with close involvement of the RSPCA.
+An aerial culling program is the most effective humane solution for removing large numbers of horses in the Australian Alps in NSW and Victoria, provided it is undertaken under strict animal welfare protocols with close involvement of the RSPCA.

 - NSW baulks at protecting Alps from feral horses – Feral Herald Jan 2015 >>